Nick Baines (bishop): Episcopal ministry

 Baines was appointed Bishop of Croydon in 2003, succeeding Wilfred Wood.
 He was consecrated by Rowan Williams, Archbishop of Canterbury, at St Paul's Cathedral and installed in Southwark Cathedral on 8 May 2003.

 The confirmation of Baines's election to the see of Bradford was on 1 April 2011 and he was enthroned at Bradford Cathedral on 21 May 2011.
 In 2011 Baines said that "Christians should learn from Muslims how to exist as a 'minority' culture in British cities that are increasingly dominated by immigrant communities".

 On 29 May 2013 he consecrated Nick Dill as Bishop of Bermuda on behalf of Justin Welby, Archbishop of Canterbury.

 On 4 February 2014 it was announced that Baines would become the diocesan and area Bishop of Leeds upon the confirmation of his election on 8 June; he was acting diocesan and area bishop from 22 April 2014 (he was licensed as an honorary assistant bishop of the Diocese of York to facilitate the acting role).

 On 2014 he took his seat in the House of Lords as one of the Lords Spiritual.

 Baines is an experienced broadcaster, regularly appearing on Pause for Thought on BBC Radio 2.
 While in Leicester he broadcast regularly on BBC Radio Leicester and Leicester Sound and twice received a commendation in the Andrew Cross Awards for religious broadcasting.

 In 2022, in the wake of the Russian invasion of Ukraine, Baines suggested that the Ukrainian military should cease fighting and entertain the prospect of the Crimea and the eastern Donbas region being annexed by Russia in order to achieve peace.
 While conceding that the long-term goal should be for Ukraine to control all its territory, Baines suggested that this might be achieved through diplomacy and easing sanctions.

+Baines has announced his intention to retire effective 30 November 2025.